SteerGroup/budget-tracker/notes.md

 ## Core Functionality

+- [x] Add functionality to access existing projects
-- input project, budget, timeline, staff names/rates (think about formats)
+- [x] input project, budget, timeline, staff names/rates (think about formats)
-- return used budget, remaining budget, burn rate
+- [x] return used budget, remaining budget, burn rate
 - ability to input expected burn rates (task- or project-level)
 - create snapshots of project status on entry of new inputs
 - export table showing status at each point in time (visualize?)